Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 enemy
 Cost: 4 MP
 Damage: 0
-Cooldown: 3 rounds
+Cooldown: 3 Rounds
-Effect: If you hit with this Ability, the target is [Blind](#blind) for 1 round.
-If you score a [Critical Hit](#critical-hit) the Blindness lasts for 2 rounds.
+Effect: If you hit with this Ability, the target is [Blind](#blind) for 1 Round.
+If you score a [Critical Hit](#critical-hit) the Blindness lasts for 2 Rounds.
 You may choose to use this ability as an Attack (in which case you use Physical Offense and target Physical Defense) or as a Spell (in which case you use Mental Offense and target Mental Defense).
 Description: A maneuver that temporarily blinds the target.
 This could be blowing smoke into their eyes, throwing up sand, a blast of light, forcing your shadow into their eyes, or something similar.

 #### Fortify